-Water and Sewer Fund - Currently, the Water & Sewer Fund has no operating assets; however, maintenance of the Fund is necessary to properly account for the portion of the sales and use tax distribution that is restricted as to use.
-State statue restricts the use of a certain portion of the proceeds to water and sewer capital outlay purposes and/or retirement of debt incurred for those purposes.
+Water and Sewer Fund - Currently, the Water & Sewer Fund has no operating assets; however, maintenance of the Fund is necessary to properly account for the portion of the sales and use tax distribution that is restricted as to use based on a prior transfer.

-The Town has given consideration to providing water and sewer services to its residents at some point in the future; therefore, the Town Council has decided not to request exemption from the sales tax restrictions.
+The Town has given consideration to providing water and sewer services to its residents at some point in the future.
+It has, therefore, decided to maintain this fund.